ChavanSnehal322/VolumeControl_hand/README.md

 **Installation**

 1] Clone the repository

     > git clone https://github.com/yourusername/hand-volume-controller.git

     > cd hand-volume-controller

 2] Create a virtual environment and activating it

     > python -m venv venv

     > source venv/bin/activate

 3] Install dependencies

     > pip install opencv-python mediapipe numpy

 4] Run the Project

     > python HandVolControl.py

 * Your webcam will open and you can control the system volume using your hand gesture.
-* Open the volume display of your system to see real time upates to the volume
+* Open the volume display of your system to see real time upates to the volume.

 ---------------------------------------------------------------------------------------------------
 **Gesture Control**

-Gesture	Action
+Gesture	Actions:

-  Thumb + Index finger close	Volume Low
+    1] Thumb + Index finger close	Volume Low

-  Thumb + Index finger far	Volume High
+    2] Thumb + Index finger far	    Volume High

 ---------------------------------------------------------------------------------------------------
 * Sample Output